Yandex Cloud

 • name: Function name.

 • user_hash: Any string to identify the function version.
-When the function changes, update this string, too.
-The function will update when this string is updated.
+When you change the function, update this string as well.
+Updating this string triggers a function update.

 • entrypoint: Function name in the source code that will serve as an entry point to applications.

-• memory: Amount of memory allocated for the function, in MB.
+• memory: Amount of memory allocated to the function, in MB.

 • content: Function source code:

-• zip_filename: Path to the ZIP archive containing the function source code and relevant dependencies.
+• zip_filename: Path to the ZIP archive with the function source code and required dependencies.

 2. Create the resources: